dominicstop/react-native-ios-context-menu/README.md

         menuItems: [{
           actionKey: 'key-01',
           actionTitle: 'Action #1',
+          // old way of adding a subtitle...
           // iOS 13 to 14 (still works on iOS 15+)
-          actionSubtitle: 'Action subtitle',
+          discoverabilityTitle: 'Action subtitle',
         }, {
           actionKey: 'key-02'   ,
           actionTitle: 'Action #2',
+          // new way of adding a subtitle...
-          // iOS 15+ only
+          // iOS 15+ only, but is automatically backwards compatible w/
+          // iOS 13/14...
           actionSubtitle: 'Lorum ipsum sit amit dolor aspicing', }, {
           actionKey: 'key-03'   ,